A Modern Workplace with Microsoft

 Late in 2018, the Greater Manchester Chamber of Commerce invited business leaders representing five sectors to a round-table event.
 They shared what the modern workplace means to them.
 Read what they said here: What do Your Peers Think About The Modern Workplace?

-Did you know that nearly 20% of us live with a disability?
+And did you know that nearly 20% of us live with a disability?
 We believe that no business is truly modern until it’s accessible and inclusive to all.
 Catch our blog: How Microsoft Empowers Inclusion and Accessibility in the Workplace for practical steps you can take today to make your workplace more accessible.

 By some estimates, change is happening ten times faster and at 300 times the scale of the First Industrial Revolution.
 This change is so momentous, it’s called the Fourth Industrial Revolution.

 The only thing you can be sure of is that the pace of change will accelerate.
 As a business leader, it’s imperative you’re equipped to respond.

 And many of you are already responding.
 The International Data Corporation found that two-thirds of Forbes Global 2000 CEOs have digital transformation at the heart of their corporate strategy.

 At IT Lab, it’s our job – and our passion – to keep pace with IT.
 Our partnership with Microsoft is one way we do this.
 But keeping up-to-date with the tech world can be hard.
 Stay informed with our Curated List of IT Know-How for the Modern Workplace.